DatGuyViper/V-ware-Fortnite-external/README.md

 * Build via visual studio, use kdmapper, and play

-* Devs - Viper/vrailn, NotDB
+* Devs - Viper/vrailn, NotDB, star/star2rich

 One of the ony not ratted sources 😭